 Need to know: See alps2ocean.com.

 Also try: Timber Trail, New Zealand.
-An 80km trail on North Island, following an old millers’ tramway through ancient podocarps and feats of rail engineering.
+The 80km trail on North Island follows an old millers’ tramway through ancient podocarps and feats of rail engineering.

 How tough?
 Moderate–tricky, with some tough bits

 These trails can take you to Sri Lanka’s best bits too: Kandy’s Buddhist temple, the rock fortress of Sigiriya, Minneriya National Park (look for elephants), the ancient capital of Polonnaruwa.
-There are climbs – up to the hill station of Nuwara Eliya, for instance – but the cool highland weather helps ease the e ort.
+There are climbs – up to the hill station of Nuwara Eliya, for instance – but the cool highland weather helps ease things.

 Need to know: Fit in some hilly training rides before travelling.